jmynes/project2-mediaRichSinglePgSite/README.md

 KNOWN ISSUES:
   - Text in header does not resize to scale with the header image.
   - Images can overflow bottom of screen as horizontal becomes wider.
+  - Sidebar does not extend to bottom of page when scrolling

 TODO:
+  - Make sidebar static
   - Better spacing of the sidebar images
   - Give Images a function
     - Make all non-selected images translucent, becoming dominant and opaque when scrolling down.
 Also allow clicking to auto-scroll.

 ----------------------------------------------------------------------------